 American Solar: Origis Energy Orders Additional 2 GW of First Solar Modules

-Order brings total of Origis 2022 procurement with First Solar to nearly 3 GW, demonstrating confidence in advanced, responsibly-produced American solar technology.

-/EIN News/ -- MIAMI, Fla., March 01, 2023 (GLOBE NEWSWIRE) -- Origis Energy, one of America’s leading renewable energy platforms, has entered into an agreement with First Solar, Inc. (Nasdaq: FSLR) to procure an additional 2 gigawatts (GW)DC of Series 6 Plus and Series 7 thin film solar modules for delivery in 2026 and 2027.
+MIAMI, Fla., March 01, 2023 (GLOBE NEWSWIRE) -- Origis Energy, one of America's leading renewable energy platforms, has entered into an agreement with First Solar, Inc. FSLR to procure an additional 2 gigawatts (GW)DC of Series 6 Plus and Series 7 thin film solar modules for delivery in 2026 and 2027.

 This agreement was booked prior to the release of First Solar's Q3 2022 earnings in October 2022.
 A 750 MWDC capacity agreement between Origis and First Solar was announced in April 2022.